FindMySchool LogoFindMySchool

 The sheer scale can be daunting.
 There is no single assembly for the whole college.
 Instead, community is built within faculties.
 A Performing Arts student at the Blakehay Theatre inhabits a different daily reality to an engineering apprentice at South West Skills.
 For self-motivated students, this freedom is empowering; for those requiring close supervision, the transition from a structured school environment requires adjustment.

 Academic outcomes present a mixed picture that reflects the college's broad intake.
-While the college is a regional powerhouse for vocational training, A-level performance data for 2024 indicates some challenges compared to national averages.
+While the college is a regional powerhouse for vocational training, the 2025 A-level dataset still indicates challenges in the academic strand.

-In 2024, 28.9% of A-level entries achieved grades A*-B, below the England average of 47.2%.
-Approximately 2% of grades were A*, compared to the national average of 8%.
-The college ranks 2,188th in England for A-level outcomes (FindMySchool ranking), placing it in the national lower band.
+In the 2025 A-level dataset, 30% of entries achieved grades A*-B, with A* entries recorded at 0%.
+The college ranks 2,213th of 2,549 providers in England for A-level outcomes (FindMySchool ranking), placing it in the national lower band.

 Context is vital here.
 Unlike selective sixth forms, Weston College maintains an inclusive admissions policy.
 It adds significant value through vocational routes, BTECs, and T-Levels, which are not captured in A-level metrics but constitute the primary pathway for many learners.
 The recent Ofsted report highlighted that learners and apprentices make good progress and develop complex technical skills.